MITGameLab/OpenRelativity/README.md

 ### Object Mesh Density

 Object Mesh density takes a constant value (named constant).
 It searches over the triangles on the mesh of the object that it is attached to.
-If it finds a triangle with area greater than the constant value, it splits that triangle into four smaller triangles, in a way that still works effectively with the relativistic code.
-The reason for this code is that the lorenz contraction looks better with a higher concentration of vertices (since it is a vertex shader).
+If it finds a triangle with an area greater than the constant value, it splits that triangle into four smaller triangles, in a way that still works effectively with the relativistic code.
+The reason for this code is that the Lorenz contraction looks better with a higher concentration of vertices (since it is a vertex shader).
 Using this will slow down your startup, as the code is (currently) fairly inefficient because we never used it in the game.
 I hope to make this faster soon.

 ### Relativity Shader

-This shader implements a vertex shader that runs the Lorenz contraction, and a fragment shader that implements the relativistic doppler shift.
+This shader implements a vertex shader that runs the Lorenz contraction, and a fragment shader that implements the relativistic Doppler shift.
 More detail is available in the comments of the code, in a line-by-line explanation.

 ### Skybox Shader

-This shader implements relativistic doppler shift on the skybox, because the lorenz contraction does not work (and should not really be used) on the very low-vertex skybox.
+This shader implements relativistic Doppler shift on the skybox, because the Lorenz contraction does not work (and should not really be used) on the very low-vertex skybox.

 ### Receiver and Receiver2 Script